World Summit on the Information Society: Geneva Summit, 2003

 In 2003 at Geneva, delegates from 175 countries took part in the first phase of WSIS where they adopted a Declaration of Principles.
-This is a road map for achieving an information society accessible to all and based on shared knowledge.
+This is a roadmap for achieving an information society accessible to all and based on shared knowledge.
 A Plan of Action sets out a goal of bringing 50 percent of the world's population online by 2015.
 It does not spell out any specifics of how this might be achieved.
 The Geneva summit also left unresolved more controversial issues, including the question of Internet governance and funding.

 When the 2003 summit failed to agree on the future of Internet governance, the Working Group on Internet Governance (WGIG) was formed to come up with ideas on how to progress.

-Civil Society delegates from NGOs produced a document called "Shaping Information Societies for Human Needs" that brought together a wide range of issues under a human rights and communication rights umbrella.
+Civil Society delegates from non-governmental organizations (NGOs) produced a document called "Shaping Information Societies for Human Needs" that brought together a wide range of issues under a human rights and communication rights umbrella.

 According to the Geneva Plan of Action the WSIS Action Lines are as follows: